ndbroadbent/ndbroadbent.github.com/_posts/2012-01-14-travis-ci-status-in-shell-prompt.markdown

 }
 {% endhighlight %}

-(It's a bit complicated because it also works if you are in a project's sub-directory)
+(it also works if you are in a project's sub-directory.)

 Finally, add `$(parse_travis_status)` somewhere in your `$PS1`.
 You may like to have a look at the [prompt section of my dotfiles](https://github.com/ndbroadbent/dotfiles/blob/master/bashrc/prompt.sh), to see how I do it.